Americanist phonetic notation: Pike

 Nasalization is V̨ or Vⁿ.
-A long vowel is V꞉ or Vꞏ; half-long is V‧ (raised dot).
+A long vowel is V꞉ or V·; half-long is V· (raised dot).
 Positional variants are fronted V˂, backed V˃, raised V˄ and lowered V˅.

 Bloch & Trager

 Bloch & Trager (1942) proposed the following schema, which was never used.
 They use a single dot for central vowels and a dieresis to reverse backness.
 The only central vowels with their own letters are ɨ, which already has a dot, and ᵻ, which would not be distinct if formed with a dot.